sdclibbery/pi-monitor/README.md

 x Dont cache any pages
-x Bot log pages show latest entries on opening x Can switch which log levels are hidden on log page x Trade page x Rename page to trade; split up and tidy
+x Bot log pages show latest entries on opening x Can switch which log levels are hidden on log page x Local tunnel subdomains not working?
+Turned out they had to be shorter suddenly x Trade page x Rename page to trade; split up and tidy
  - Use js instead of form submission for trade actions; rest endpoints return json including errors